Devsbench/scientific-robin-e5a44/content/pages/index.md

       We develop and maintain the projects smart contract and the corresponding backend
     features:
-      - title: The Best Feature of Your Services
+      - title: NFT art marketplace
         image: images/caring-sloth.png
         image_alt: App preview on a phone and tablet
         content: >